Depreciation and amortisation

 The loss carryforward, as well as current losses of the ongoing fiscal year accrued up to the date of the harmful share transfer, is forfeited if a single (immediate or ultimate) shareholder acquires more than 50% of the issued capital (voting rights) within a five-year period.

 The forfeiture rule does not apply to share acquisitions as part of a group internal reorganisation without effect on the single ultimate shareholder, or inasmuch as the loss carryforward is covered by hidden reserves in the company’s assets that, on realisation, will lead to German taxation.
-This excludes the appreciation in value of shareholdings in other companies as well as business assets held in foreign PEs.
+This excludes the appreciation in value of shareholdings in other companies as well as business assets held in tax exempt foreign PEs.

 For harmful share transfers occurring after 31 December 2015, an application may be made under a provision introduced in December 2016 to avoid a loss forfeiture.
 Relief may be available where the company has maintained exclusively the same business during a specified observation period and during this period no ‘harmful event’ has occurred.
 In this context, harmful events include, for example, the discontinuance of the business, the commencement of an additional business, and a change in activity/business sector.
 Where the conditions are fulfilled and the company has made the application, the total tax loss carryforward available at the end of the period of assessment, in which the harmful share transfer occurred, will be classified as so-called ‘continuance-bound’ loss carryforward (Fortführungsgebundener Verlust).